shady831213/some_fun_stuff/README.md

 # some_fun_stuffs
-Some functional programming and fun stuffs
+Some functional programming and fun stuff